How and why the NHS should transform password policy for greater security

 - ! ” £ $ % & * @.

-While these have historically been good tips for creating a strong password, they do not limit password reuse, or blacklist any compromised passwords.
-Yet today, hacking attempts are much more sophisticated – hackers have moved beyond these outdated NHS guidelines; which only serve to create passwords that are hard for people to remember, and easy for a computer to guess.
+The new NHS password policy should limit password reuse by blocking compromised passwords.
+Today, hacking attempts are more sophisticated – hackers have moved beyond the outdated guidelines; which only serve to create passwords that are hard for people to remember, and easy for a computer to guess.
 The Password Strength comic from xkcd explains this well.

 Ultimately this type of password policy results in passwords that meet all of the requirements, but are still weak – as a result of not being random.
 When people try to follow complexity requirements they rely on common character substitutions and fall into predictable patterns, such as adding a number to the end of their password.